phalcon/documentation/docs/autoload.md

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Autoload\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Autoload\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Autoload\Exception $e)` blocks continue to work unchanged.

 | Class                                                   | Parent                       | Thrown when                                                         |
 |---------------------------------------------------------|------------------------------|---------------------------------------------------------------------|
 | `Phalcon\Autoload\Exceptions\LoaderDirectoriesNotArray` | `Phalcon\Autoload\Exception` | A namespace or directory registration is passed a non-array value.  |
 | `Phalcon\Autoload\Exceptions\LoaderMethodNotCallable`   | `Phalcon\Autoload\Exception` | The autoload callback registered with `register()` is not callable. |

-As of 5.15, when `LoaderDirectoriesNotArray` is raised from a namespace registration, the message names the namespace whose directory value was invalid.
+When `LoaderDirectoriesNotArray` is raised from a namespace registration, the message names the namespace whose directory value was invalid.

 [apcu]: https://php.net/manual/en/book.apcu.php
 [autoloading]: https://www.php.net/manual/en/language.oop5.autoload.php